UDC-GAC/hsp/README.md

 ### Installation

-In order to compile, build and install the JAR distribution in your Maven local repository, just execute the following Maven command from within the **HSP** root directory:
+In order to compile, build and install the JAR distribution in your Maven local repository, just execute the following Maven command from within the HSP root directory:

 ```
 $ mvn install
 ```
 ### Usage

-In order to use **HSP** in your projects, add the following Maven dependency in your pom file:
+In order to use the HSP library in your projects, add the following Maven dependency in your pom file:

 ```xml
 <dependency>